 Negative: you may want to try to mention weeknesses that could be beneficial for employer,

 like being perfectionist, or workaholic

-Where do you see yourself professionally, in 3-5 years?
+Where do you see yourself professionally in 3-5 years?

-Some people talk about their professional development.
+Hint: some people talk about their professional development.

 You can tell about classes you are thinking to take or explore any particular areas

 What is the most exciting and boring part of your job?